About Center for Infectious Medicine (CIM)

 Our history - from basic research to clinical trials

-The first idea of establishing a new translational research center with a focus on immunology and infectious disease research came about in the year 2000.
-The inspiration came from the identified need for more and better translational research environments in Sweden, highlighted in two reports from the Swedish Cancer Society and the Swedish Research Council.
-Simultaneously, several international evaluations also emphasized the need of promoting translational research, as well as creating better platforms for interactions between basic and clinical scientists.
+The idea of establishing a translational research center at Campus Flemingsberg (Huddinge), focusing on immunology and infectious diseases, emerged in 2000.
+It was inspired by the need for enhanced translational research environments in Sweden, highlighted in reports from the Swedish Cancer Society and the Swedish Research Council.
+Simultaneously, international evaluations underscored the importance of promoting translational research (a relatively new concept at the time) and fostering better collaboration between basic and clinical scientists.

 AN